noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/feature-request.md

 [Add any further info about your request here.]
 [E.g Mockups or screenshots of other apps.]

-[Thanks for taking the time to help make Mac Mouse Fix better! 🚀]
+[Thanks for helping to make Mac Mouse Fix more useful! 🚀]